California Voters Give Uber, Lyft A Win But Some Drivers Aren't So Sure

 Organizers said the election results were a blow, but they said they would not back down from continuing to organize drivers and push for greater labor protections.

 Uber and Lyft are still facing a lawsuit from the California government, which has been trying to force them to comply with AB5.
-The ballot measure does not end that legal battle, but it will probably have a far more limited impact on the companies.
+The ballot measure does not end that legal battle but it will probably have a far more limited impact on the companies.

-Labor groups are also looking beyond California, to other states that are facing off with Uber and Lyft over whether drivers are employees.
+Labor groups are also looking beyond California to other states that are facing off with Uber and Lyft over whether drivers are employees.

 "My pride is hurt," Gage said.
 "But one thing that has been inspiring me is the energy in this grassroots level effort to fight Uber and Lyft."